Jindal Global Law School Admissions 2026

 Candidates can check the CLAT paper pattern for each section below:

-CLAT Current Affairs including General Knowledge: The GK and current affairs section of the exam contains a total of 28 to 32 questions and it is given 25% weightage in the entrance test.
-The CLAT Current Affairs including General Knowledge section also comprises passage-based questions on current affairs.
+CLAT Current Affairs including General Knowledge: The GK and current affairs section of the exam contains a total of 28 to 32 questions, and it is given 25% weightage in the entrance test.
+The CLAT Current Affairs, including the General Knowledge section also comprises passage-based questions on current affairs.
 The questions are asked about topics like static general knowledge, national and international news, and other related topics.
 According to past year candidates, this section is the easiest section of the CLAT exam.

-CLAT Legal Reasoning: The CLAT Legal Reasoning section of CLAT 2026 will consist of 28 to 32 questions.
+CLAT Legal Reasoning: The CLAT Legal Reasoning section of CLAT 2027 will consist of 28 to 32 questions.
 The questions will comprise 450-word passages on topics such as public policy-making, legal matters, or moral philosophical inquiries.
-As per the previous year's analysis, this section was easy and the passages were short.
+As per the previous year's analysis, this section was easy, and the passages were short.

 Here are some preparation tips to ace the CLAT exam:

 Aspirants must consider various factors such as the experience and credentials of the author, the reputation of the publication, price, syllabus, and the inclusion of enough practice questions and sample papers.
-Given below are books for each section of the CLAT 2026 exam pattern.
-The list is not exhaustive and candidates can research for the books based on the parameters listed above.
+Given below are books for each section of the CLAT 2027 exam pattern.
+The list is not exhaustive, and candidates can research for the CLAT books based on the parameters listed above.

 Subject | Author |